 Blake, revered by many as the greatest yachtsman of the modern era, was 24 when he took part in the first Whitbread as a watch captain onboard Burton Cutter.
 It proved to be the start of a 16-year obsession with a race that brought him plenty of adversity, ill fortune and failure before he finally led Steinlager 2 to a commanding victory in 1989-90.

-Blake and his crew won all six legs on both handicap and line honours in that fifth edition – an unprecedented achievement – and the 2.03 metres-tall Blake, instantly recognisable by his blond hair and moustache, could celebrate a life-long dream fulfilled.
+Blake and his crew won all six legs in that fifth edition – an unprecedented achievement – and the 2.03 metre-tall Blake, instantly recognisable by his blond hair and moustache, could celebrate a life-long dream fulfilled.

-"It was about time we won Everest, yeah, but there are a few more around that need to be looked at," said Blake, who would go on to achieve much more in sailing, but would never again take part in the Whitbread/Volvo Ocean Race.
+"It was about time we won Everest, yeah, but there are a few more around that need to be looked at," said Blake, who would go on to achieve much more in sailing, but would never again take part in Race.

-Blake went on to help mastermind twin America's Cup wins for New Zealand –inspiring a national craze for wearing lucky red socks along the way – and work tirelessly to raise environmental awareness.
+Blake went on to help mastermind twin America's Cup wins for New Zealand –inspiring a national craze for wearing lucky red socks along the way – and worked tirelessly to raise environmental awareness.

 Tragically, he was shot and killed by pirates in December 2001 while on a United Nations voyage in South America.
 He was just 53 and his death shocked a sport and a nation.
 His widow, Lady Pippa Blake, was named an ambassador to the Volvo Ocean Race Legends in 2011, when former participants competed for the Sir Peter Blake Trophy.